ONTO SHAKY GROUND

 Since partner assassination was not really an option for reptiles, sexual intercourse for them entailed a whole new set of behaviours.

 And there was another complication.
 As the numbers in a species grew, males often had to compete for access to females.
-In order to mate successfully he must
+In order to mate successfully he must be intimidating - first to deter any rivals and then to persuade the female to submit.

 So in a reversal of insect sexual specialization, reptile males usually became the larger gender, a pattern that would be passed on to most mammals.